-What is the difference between web application and enterprise application?
+What is the difference between Web Applications and Enterprise Applications?

-Web applications are intended to provide app-like experience to perform various functions.
-It is stored on servers and accessible via URLs by the users.
-To understand what a web application is, just pull down Google Docs in your web browser.
-Using your web browser as the interface, it can perform all of the expected content creation and storing requirements obviously as you can do it on a preinstalled native software.
+Web applications are intended to provide an app-like experience to perform various functions.
+They are stored on servers and accessible via URLs by the users.
+To understand what a web application is, just open up Google Docs in your web browser.
+Using your web browser as the interface, you can perform all of the expected content creation and storing requirements, as easily as you can via preinstalled native software.

-Let’s check how web applications and enterprise applications differ.
+Let’s check in more detail on how web applications and enterprise applications differ.

 What is a web application?

-Web applications are universal in nature inserving the users.
-It is used as a promising productivity tool for sundry of use cases commercially and individually.
+Web applications are universal in serving users.
+A web application is used as a promising productivity tool for sundry use cases commercially and individually.
 It can be defined as a web-based computer program that can perform one or more functions using a web browser as its interface/client.
 Users can access it from anywhere over the internet, and it is responsive to every operating system and device.

 Unlike native applications, web applications work in a client-server architecture with distributed application layers.
 The functional network involved in a web application would be a web server, application server, and database.

 The complete working cycle of a web application begins from a user prompt via a web browser/interface.
 Further, the webserver pushes the request to the application server to execute the request.
-Consequently, querying the database application server process the result and send it back to the webserver.
+Consequently, querying the database application server processes the result and sends it back to the webserver.

 Web applications technologies and examples